Want the perfect workout program?

 Best rep range: 8-20

-For this you can pull the preacher bench to the cable machine or simply set up an incline bench some distance away from the cable machine which simulates an effective bicep curl variation of the preacher's biceps curl.
 The preacher curl is a great exercise for the short head as it involves elbow flexion with your elbows out in front of you.
-If done unilaterally with a stirrup handle, you can strengthen imbalances between biceps while taking the biceps through a large range of motion.
+If done unilaterally with a stirrup handle, you can strengthen imbalances between your biceps while taking the muscle through a large range of motion.

 How to do the Unilateral Cable Preacher Biceps Curl: